chrisdavidmills/django_diy_blog/MarkingGuide.md

   * 1 mark for paginating it
   * 1 mark for paginating in lots of 5
   * 2 marks for ordering newest to oldest
-* Showing detail for a blog (15 marks total)
+* Showing detail for a blog (16 marks total)
-  * 2 marks for listing blog title, description, date, author
+  * 0.5 marks for listing each of blog: title, description, date, author
   * 2 marks if author is a link to author detail
   * 2 marks for listing all comments
   * 2 marks for listing comments in order: oldest to newest.
-  * 2 marks for having a working link to add new comments.
+  * 2 marks for having a link to 'add new comments'.
   * 2 marks if the link displays only if the user is logged in.
-  * 1 marks if link does not display when the user is logged out (or links to the login page).
+  * 2 marks if link does not display when the user is logged out (or links to the login page).
 * Adding comments (6 marks total)
   * 2 marks if form only contains description (not author/date post),
   * 2 marks if it can only be used by logged in users (redirects to login if they attempt to access it via URL when not logged in)